Department of Justice is now the Department of Communities and Justice. Find out more >

 To eFile your application online:

-If you are completing your Application in a Case by hand, you will need to include:
+If you are completing your Application in a Proceeding by hand, you will need to include:

-You can file your completed Application in a Case and Affidavit in person at a court registry.
+You can file your completed Application in a Proceeding and Affidavit in person at a court registry.
 You will need to take two copies.

 To find a registry near you, see Court locations on the Federal Circuit and Family Court of Australia website.